Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Definitions

-We may now define a \emph{flat folding} to be a self-touching configuration in which all edges of $H$ lie on a single line.
-We consider two flat foldings to be equivalent if they have the same magnified views in the same order or in the reversed order as each other.
+We may now define a \emph{flat folding} of a graph $G$ with assigned edge lengths to be a self-touching configuration in which, in addition, the edges of the path graph $H$ have assigned lengths, and the length of each edge in $G$ equals the length of the corresponding path in $H$.
 A \emph{face} of a flat folding or self-touching configuration is a cycle formed by a face of the expanded drawing.
-The \emph{angle} formed by a pair of incident edges in a flat folding is one of three values, $0$, $180^\circ$, or $360^\circ$, accordingly as the face lies between the two edges, the two edges extend in opposite directions from their common endpoint, or the two edges extend in the same direction with the face on both sides of them.
+The \emph{angle} formed by a pair of incident edges in a flat folding is one of three values, $0$, $180^\circ$, or $360^\circ$, accordingly as the two edges extend in the same direction from their common endpoint with the face lying between them, the two edges extend in opposite directions, or the two edges extend in the same direction with the face on both sides.
 An \emph{angle assignment} to a plane graph is an assignment of the values $0$, $180^\circ$, or $360^\circ$ to each of its angles, regardless of whether this assignment is compatible with a flat-folding of the graph.
 An angle assignment is \emph{consistent} if the angles sum to $360^\circ$ at every vertex.

-We define a \emph{touching pair} of edges in a self-touching configuration of a graph $G$ to be two edges $e$ and $f$ of $G$ such that these two edges are consecutive in the magnified view of at least one edge in $H$.
+We define a \emph{touching pair} of edges in a self-touching configuration of a graph $G$ to be two edges $e$ and $f$ of $G$ such that these two edges are consecutive in the vertical ordering in the magnified view of at least one edge in $H$.
 Each touching pair can be assigned to a single face of $G$, the face that lies between the two edges.

+We may define a flat folding of a face $F$ of the given graph $G$ to be simply a flat folding of $F$ viewed as a subgraph of $G$.
+However, when we count flat foldings, we will use a variation of this concept that gives a different number of foldings.
+In each flat folding of $F$, viewed as a subgraph, the touching pairs can be partitioned into two subsets: the ones assigned to the interior of $F$ and the ones assigned to the exterior.
+We consider two flat foldings of (the interior of) face $F$ to be equivalent when they have the same touching pairs assigned to their interior, and distinct otherwise, ignoring any differences in their exterior touching pairs.